June 19, 2019

 The Canadian Tulip Festival was established to celebrate the historic Royal gift of tulips from the Dutch to Canadians immediately following the Second World War as a symbol of international friendship.
 The Festival reserves the memorable role of the Canadian troops in the liberation of the Netherlands and Europe, as well as commemorates the birth of Dutch Princess Margriet in Ottawa during World War II—the only royal personage ever born in Canada.

 A UNESCO World Heritage Site, the “Canal” weaves its way through Ottawa’s quaint downtown core.
 The Rideau Canal is walkable and bikeable in the summer months, and you can skate the entire thing in the colder winter months.
 Hop on a houseboat if you feel inclined to row down its banks.

 After exploring Ottawa, take a short drive over the Chelsea, Quebec and check into the Nordik Spa-Nature.
-Treat yourself to a massage in the spa’s tiny wood cabins and get lost amongst the hundreds of saunas.
+Treat yourself to a massage in the spa’s tiny wood cabins amongst the hundreds of saunas.
 This spa is the largest of its kind in North America.

 National Gallery of Canada

 The National Gallery of Canada is home to the world’s most comprehensive collection of Canadian art.
 The massive building is host to an impressive array of works by Canadian artists, including rooms dedicated to First Nations art and modern art.

 ByWard Market is a buzzing hub of outdoor market stalls, specialty food shops, bars, restaurants and galleries.
 It’s also known for its street art and local clothing retailers.
 Perch on a patio for an afternoon and take time to explore this vibrant public space.